Home / About us / What is SHAPE? / SHAPE in France

 The first SACEUR

-In mid-December 1950, the Allies asked President Truman to nominate a candidate for SACEUR.
+In mid-Dec.
+1950, the Allies asked President Truman to nominate a candidate for SACEUR.
 He agreed to nominate General Dwight D. Eisenhower as the first Supreme Allied Commander Europe.

 Several countries were considered for the site of SHAPE's permanent HQ.
 However, countries in northern and southern Europe were considered too isolated from the rest of the command, Britain was not part of continental Europe and West Germany was not a NATO member and considered too close to Soviet-controlled territory.

 Therefore, Eisenhower's staff recommended locating SHAPE in France because it was more central than other contenders.
 A site at Rocquencourt in the Versailles suburb of Paris was selected primarily because of the excellent communications it offered.

 In February 1951, the French Minister of Defence approved the site at Rocquencourt as the location for SHAPE's permanent HQ.

 General Eisenhower established SHAPE on Apr.
 2, 1951.
 It was comprised of 183 officers from 9 nations of the 12 NATO allies, Portugal and Luxembourg sent staff to SHAPE later, Iceland has no armed forces.

 Buildings were quickly constructed and the new HQ was handed over to SHAPE on Jul.
 23, 1951.

 In 1952, Greece and Turkey, followed by West Germany in 1955, joined NATO and all three nations sent officers to SHAPE, bringing the number of nations represented at SHAPE in the mid-1950's to 12.